 If you either have your own business to grow or work in a company that needs to do the same, then you are in the right place.

-In this tutorial I give you everything you need to have in order to successfully run an outreach-based link building campaign.
+In this tutorial I give you everything you need to have in order to successfully run an outreach-based link building campaign. and become a proper backlink building service.

 In fact, I’m using our existing client, Spreadsheeto.com, to show you the exact process over the shoulder.